fsnader/CheckoutGateway/README.md

 ## Possible Improvements / refactors
 There are some other aspects that could be considered for a real implementation of a payment gateway, and that hadn't been considered on this project to keep things simple.

+### Secret IDs cryptography
+The secret ids should be saved in the database using asymmetric cryptography.
+This would ensure that even if the database is exploited, login information wouldn't be exposed.

 ### Integration Tests
 An import testing strategy for this project would be to test the whole API flow, to ensure that all infrastructure implementations (databases, APIs, gateways) are working properly.